kiarazhu/Stopwatch/README.md

 ## Setting up Interrupts

+(What modes?)

+## Writing the Code

+Now that we know how we should set our status registers, we are ready to write the program.

-Implementation Notes:
+Coding Notes:
+- The <avr/io.h> header file includes the apropriate IO definitions for the device.
+-

-If a var can be changed outside the normal flow of a program, it should be declared as `volatile`.
+- If a variable can be changed outside the normal flow of a program (i.e in the interrupt handler), it should be declared as `volatile`.
+- Calling `sei()` turns on interrupts globally.

 ## I/O Board Connections

+Port A pins will be used to output the seven segment display values.
+Additionally, pin C0 will output the CC value (which will oscillate between high to low during running/paused states to display both digits).

 <img width="650" alt="Pinout" src="https://github.com/user-attachments/assets/4bd974fc-c7cb-4137-bdad-6b76e1fec801" />

-INT1: PD3 on pinout
-INT0: PD2 on pinout
+According to the pinout diagram above, INT0 corresponds to PD2 while INT1 corresponds to PD3.
+These two pins will thus be used for the start/stop and reset buttons respectively.
 - Seven segment display A to DP connected to AVR port A
 - Seven segment display CC connected to AVR pin C0
 - Button B0 connected to AVR pin D2 - this is the start/stop button